GEC-300 The Globally Effective Citizen (3 credits)

 GEC-302 Global Citizen:Power of Water (3 credits)

-In this course students focus on the political and economic dimensions of water as a local and a global source of power, sustenance, and renewal.
-Students start with a history of water usage in the U.S., and look how the political process works in the U.S. on water issues.
-As the semester progresses we broaden our focus to look at other regions and their water issues.
+Students focus on the political and economic dimensions of water as a local and a global source of power, sustenance, and renewal.
+Students start with history of water usage in the U.S. in relation to political process in the U.S. on water issues.
+Students broaden their focus looking at other regions and their water issues.
 Students practice media awareness by keeping a "water log" of global water stories in the news.
-Water issues covered in this class mirror the water topics in which they may choose to research and present.
-These include: scarcity, pollution, water borne illnesses, irrigation, religious significance, sanitation, dam construction, privatization, and geo-political water issues.
-Students research and ultimately present to their peers on one of these issues, a region or country, and a non-governmental organization that works on the issue in the region.
+Water issues students research and present to their peers, one of the following: scarcity, pollution, water borne illnesses, irrigation, religious significance, sanitation, dam construction, privatization, geo-political water issues on one of these issues in a region or country, and a non-governmental organization that works on the issue in the region.

 Prerequisite(s): 1-3ICM, 1-3ICM, 2-3, 2-3, 5-3, 6-2, 6-2, 7-2, 7-2